 Key Stage 3

 Aims and rationale:

-Building from the students' experiences at Key Stage 2, we aim to develop analytical and writing skills, progressing year-on-year as students are introduced to a growing range of texts and contexts.
-As students develop, both socially and experientially, we aim to provide lessons which deliver challenging and interesting texts and stimuli, fostering a love of learning, reading and language.
+Building on the students' experiences at Key Stage 2, we aim to develop reading, writing, speaking and listening skills year-on-year as students experience a growing range of texts, genres and contexts.
+As students develop both socially and experientially, we aim to provide lessons which deliver challenging and interesting texts and stimuli as well as opportunities for talk and discussion, and foster a love of learning, reading and language.
 We want our students to be real readers and real writers.

 We aim to inspire our students with a rich and diverse experience of English at Key Stage 3, studying texts from our literary heritage including Shakespeare, as well as pre-and post-1900 poetry and prose.
 Through a challenging and motivating programme of study, our students are encouraged to become confident speakers, creative writers and active readers.